UedaTakeyuki/how-many-signal/README.md

 # how-many-signal

 ## What is this?
-This is a web application I made for my wife who needs to apply three types of eye drops at 5-minute intervals but cannot remember how many types of eye drops she applies.
+This is a medicine timer web application I made for my wife who needs to apply three types of eye drops at 5-minute intervals but cannot remember how many types of eye drops she applies.

 ## Where can I use this app?
 how-many-signal.pages.dev